hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

 When ajax request got symfony exception output JS Direct Api Handler will render it to Developer in nice popup window.
 Same goes with fatal, notices and warnings.
 If this happens in non dev environment popup window contains only simple error message suitable for normal user.

+## Production optimization

+This bundle provides easy way to combine all javascripts into one.
+Specify locales under extjs config.
+Run console command: hatimeria:extjs:compile.
+Enable compilation for prod environment.

 ## Backend application